spoonboy-io/dozer/README.md

     triggers:
       status: complete
 ```
 GET and POST methods are supported.
-POST method will look for `requestBody`.
+If POST method Dozer will look for `requestBody`.

 If `token` is supplied it will be sent in the AUTHORIZATION header.

-Variables which cotain information about the Morpheus process can be interpolated in the `requestBody` using the standard Golang
+Variables which contain information about the Morpheus process can be interpolated in the `requestBody` using the standard Golang
 templating format.
 A complete list can be found [here](https://github.com/spoonboy-io/dozer/blob/master/internal/hook/send.go#L15).

 ### Triggers